Surgical Technology (AAS)

 100%

-median national annual salary for surgical technologists in 2020 (BLS.gov)
+Median national annual salary for surgical technologists in 2021

-expected growth in demand for surgical technologists and technicians through 2030 (BLS.gov)
+Expected growth in demand for surgical technologists through 2032 (faster than average for all occupations)

-Inspired by the Franciscan tradition and renowned for its values-based healthcare education, USF prepares you to serve others with respect, care and compassion.
+Inspired by the Franciscan tradition and renowned for its values-based healthcare education, Saint Francis prepares you to serve others with respect, care, and compassion.
 Our expert faculty members bring real-world medical experience to the classroom; they’ll give you a solid foundation in science and equip you with the technical and decision-making skills you’ll need to succeed in the OR.

 Hands-On Learning from Day One

-You don’t have to wait until your final months in the program to put learning into practice; at USF, you’ll go into the field during all four semesters and leave with more than 120 procedures completed in a variety of specialties with 750 hours of clinical experience.
+You don’t have to wait until your final months in the program to put learning into practice; at Saint Francis, you’ll go into the field during all four semesters and leave with more than 120 procedures completed in a variety of specialties with 750 hours of clinical experience.

 Prepare for your surgical technologist career at sites such as: